mr-saoirse/funkyprompt/README.md

 There are a number of important AIDA principles

-1. The first is the semantic layer.
+1. The first is the **semantic layer**.
 This is actually the same AS OOG since your entire system is described semantically by a system of OOG agents.
 Each of these agents defined schema that can optionally allow storage.
 Over time its expected that many types including both structured, text, image and graph relations will build up in your system and this is the main purpose of funkyprompt - to enable data rich agentic systems seamlessly.
-2. Query routing is the other important part of AIDA.
+2. **Query routing** is the other important part of AIDA.
 Mixing graph, key-value, structured and unstructured data creates a need to make the right choice for the right user problem as to what types of queries to rely on.
-Funkyprompt "indexes" data in different ways i.e. adding embeddings or graph relationships to support different query types in context.
+Funkyprompt "**indexes**" data in different ways i.e. adding embeddings or graph relationships to support different query types in context.

 ### Embedded